ishwars1618/Stock_price_prediction_IEOR_198/README.md

 # Abstract

 For this project, I chose the option of making my own trading algorithm.
-The algorithm in my project relies on Fourier transform to extract patterns of repetition in stock market data.
+The algorithm in my project relies on extracting patterns of repetition in stock market data.
 The price of an asset can fluctuate around the fair price for the following reason: when buyers realize the actual price is overvalued compared to its fair, they stop buying and start selling, driving down the price; inversely, when buyers realize the actual price is undervalued compared to its fair, they stop selling and start buying, driving up the price.
 This behavior would translate into a harmonic motion of sorts around the fair price, so the algorithm can take advantage of this pattern.

 # Methods